CON

 National Red List Status (Croatia): Critically Endangered (CR)

-Zagreb Zoo supported the project by donating funds for a camera used to continuously monitor raptor activity at the feeding site.
-This donation has enabled ongoing observation and data collection on the presence, behavior, and health status of various bird species in the reserve.
+As part of its support, Zagreb Zoo contributed funds for a camera that provides continuous monitoring of raptor activity at the feeding station.
+This equipment has significantly enhanced the project’s ability to observe, record, and analyze the presence, behavior, and health of various bird species within the reserve.